WHY CHILDREN COME INTO CARE

 When reunification is not possible, the State will take the legal steps necessary to terminate parental rights in order to become the child’s legal guardian.
 Once this has happened, the State will seek permanent placement options.

-*There are approximately 733 children in MN in need of adoptive families immediately.
-Of the 733 children waiting for adoption, most have experienced trauma during their critical developmental years.
+*As of October 2021, there were 641 children in Minnesota in need of adoptive families immediately.
+Of the 641 children waiting for adoption, most have experienced trauma during their critical developmental years.
 Many will need additional educational, medical or psychological help as they grow toward maturity.

 - 63% are children of non-Caucasian background